Movladi Udugov: Early life

 From 1983 to 1988, Udugov studied in Checheno-Ingushetia State University.
-Since 1988, was editor in chief of the newspaper Orientir, which was banned by the regional committee of the Communist Party of the Soviet Union in 1989.
-Soon, he became a member of the Presidium of the Executive Committee of the National Congress of Chechen People (NCCP).
-In NCCP, Movladi Udugov became the chairman of the Information Committee and simultaneously an employee of the local television station; during the 1991 revolution in Grozny, Udugov used this position to broadcast Dzhokhar Dudayev's address to the people.
+In 1988, he became editor in chief of the newspaper Orientir, which was banned by the regional committee of the Communist Party of the Soviet Union in 1989.
+Soon after, he became a member of the Presidium of the Executive Committee of the National Congress of Chechen People (NCCP).
+In the NCCP, Udugov became the chairman of the Information Committee and simultaneously an employee of the local television station.
+During the 1991 revolution in Grozny, Udugov used this position to broadcast future President Dzhokhar Dudayev's address to the Chechen people.

 Political career

 After the Chechen declaration of independence by Dudayev, Udugov joined the ruling structures of the Chechen separatist government, serving as press secretary.
-During the 1994-1996 war, the ways in which he distributed information about the conflict, although crude by the Western standards, were still more professional than those of the Kremlin and the Russian federal forces.
-In August 1996, Movladi Udugov was appointed the First Deputy Prime Minister of Chechen Republic for state policy and information in the war-time cabinet of Zelimkhan Yandarbiyev who became an acting president after the death of Dudayev.
+During the 1994-1996 First Chechen War, the ways in which he distributed information about the conflict, although crude by Western standards, they were still seen as more professional than those of the Kremlin and the Russian federal forces.
+In August 1996, Udugov was appointed First Deputy Prime Minister of Chechen Republic for state policy and information in the war-time cabinet of Zelimkhan Yandarbiyev who became acting president after Dudayev was killed by a Russian missile strike.
 For his role in the Chechen victory in information warfare (and the whole war) Udugov was awarded the Ichkeria's highest medal, Honor of the Nation.
 Among his Russian enemies, he became known as "the Chechen Goebbels".

-Following the end of the First Chechen War, Udugov unsuccessfully ran for the post of President of Ichkeria in the January 1997 election, but got less than 1% percent of the votes (in his election campaign he was representing an unpopular radical Islamist platform).
-Udugov again became a Deputy Prime Minister and of the Minister of Information in the government of Aslan Maskhadov.
-In 1996-1997 he travelled to Moscow on a number of occasions for talks with members of the Security Council of Russia and Russian government, including as a part of Chechen delegation for the signing of peace treaty at the Kremlin.
+Following the end of the First Chechen War, Udugov unsuccessfully ran for the post of President of Ichkeria in the January 1997 election, but received less than 1% of the votes (in his election campaign he was representing an unpopular radical Islamist platform).
+Udugov again became Deputy Prime Minister and of the Minister of Information in the government of Aslan Maskhadov.
+In 1996-1997 he travelled to Moscow on a number of occasions for talks with members of the Security Council of Russia and Russian government, including as part of the Chechen delegation sent for the signing of peace treaty at the Kremlin.
 In August 1997, Udugov founded Islamic Umma party, uniting a number of political movements in Chechnya and neighbouring Dagestan.
-In 1998, together with Shamil Basayev and several other radical Chechen and Dagestani figures, Udugov organized the association called Congress of the Peoples of Ichkeria and Dagestan.
-In March 1999, Udugov helped to create Kavkaz Center, a Chechen international Islamic Internet agency; he also sponsors several other websites, among them Russian language The Chechen Times.
+In 1998, together with Shamil Basayev and several other radical Chechen and Dagestani figures, Udugov organized the association known as the Congress of the Peoples of Ichkeria and Dagestan.
+In March 1999, Udugov helped to create Kavkaz Center, a Chechen international Islamic Internet agency; he also sponsored several other websites, among them Russian language The Chechen Times.
 According to an Anti-Defamation League investigator, Udugov propagated antisemitic ideas in his media.